-Flavoxate hydrochloride 100 mg tablets are available as white, round biconvex, film-coated tablets, debossed “Є58” on one side and plain on the other side, and are available in bottles of 100 and 1000.
+Flavoxate hydrochloride 100 mg tablets are available as white, round biconvex, film-coated tablets, debossed “ Є58” on one side and plain on the other side, and are available as follows:

 Store at 20° - 25°C (68° - 77°F) [see USP Controlled Room Temperature].
 Dispense contents in a tight, light-resistant container.

 flavoxate hydrochloride tablet